Marty Pottenger: Hearts, Minds & Homes (2015 – 2016)

 Pottenger created this play from over 400 collected emails from the people in Kosova and Serbia during the war.
-It was co-produced with The Working Theatre and Cornell University Labor College and debuted at St. Peter's Church in New York City.
+It was co-produced with The Working Theatre and Cornell University's School of Industrial and Labor Relations and debuted at St. Peter's Church in New York City.
 It was read by 35 New York leading citizens from theater, dance, religion, the military, unions, legal professions, publishing, education and business and had music by Terry Dame.